 - Research methodology

 These are all transferable abilities, and while students may learn them as a history major, they can be applied to a variety of occupations.
 In fact, the skills gained while studying history are among those most highly valued by employers across a wide range of industries.

-Here are five of the highest-paying jobs for those who have a history major and a willingness to take it off the beaten path.
-These occupations may require some additional schooling, but the rewards, both financial and personal, may be well worth the effort.
+Here are five of the highest-paying jobs for those who may have started out with a history major.
+These occupations may require some additional schooling or experience in the field, but the rewards, both financial and personal, may be well worth the effort.

 - Degree needed: Professional degree

 History, along with English, philosophy and political science, is considered one of the more traditional undergraduate fields for future law students.
 That's largely because the skills needed by attorneys — critical thinking, analysis, research and organization — are the same skills students may learn in the undergraduate history department.